-The Union Civil Protection Mechanism (UCPM) was established by the European Parliament and the Council in Decision No 1313/2013/EU.
-Since then, the UCPM has become an increasingly comprehensive framework for European Union cooperation in disaster prevention, preparedness and response.
+The Union Civil Protection Mechanism (UCPM) was first established by Council Decision No 2001/792/EC, Euratom of 23 October 2001.
+Since then, the UCPM has become a comprehensive framework for European cooperation in disaster prevention, preparedness and response.
+Its legal base is Decision No 1313/2013/EU, recently amended by Decision (EU) 2023/2671 of the European Parliament and of the Council of 22 November 20235.

-Currently, 37 states - the 27 EU Member States and the Republic of Albania, Bosnia and Herzegovina, Iceland, Republic of Moldova, Montenegro, North Macedonia, Kingdom of Norway, Republic of Serbia, Republic of Türkiye and Ukraine - are participating in the UCPM.
+Currently, 37 states - the 27 EU Member States and Albania, Bosnia and Herzegovina, Iceland, Republic of Moldova, Montenegro, North Macedonia, Norway, Serbia, Türkiye and Ukraine - are participating in the UCPM.

-The overall objective of the UCPM is to strengthen the cooperation among Member States in the field of civil protection to facilitate coordination to improve the effectiveness of system for preventing, preparing for, and responding to natural and human-induced disasters.
+The overall objective of the UCPM is to strengthen the cooperation among Member States6 in the field of civil protection to facilitate coordination to improve the effectiveness of system for preventing, preparing for, and responding to disasters.
 Any country in the world overwhelmed by a disaster can call on the UCPM for support.
 By pooling the civil protection capabilities of the Member States, the UCPM can ensure better protection primarily of people, but also of the natural and cultural environment and of property, thereby contributing to more resilient societies.

-The co-financing of projects and exercises has been used by the UCPM as a key instrument for supporting Member States' disaster risk management (DRM) efforts.
+The co-financing of projects and exercises has been used by the UCPM as a key instrument for supporting Member States' disaster risk management (DRM) efforts7.

 Starting in 2023, the Knowledge for Action in Prevention and Preparedness (KAPP) call combined three previously separate calls for proposals into a single call.
-The unified approach, which is continued in the 2024 KAPP call, is intended to streamline project funding within the UCPM.
-Prevention, Preparedness, and Full-Scale Exercises make up the three complementary "topics" of the KAPP call, while network building as part of the Knowledge Network is remains a core element across the entire call.
+The unified approach is intended to streamline project funding within the UCPM.